statiagov/gesmew/guides/content/developer/core/shipments.md

 In the standard system, there is no mention of shipping until the checkout phase.

-After entering a shipping address, the system displays the available shipping options and their costs for each shipment in the order.
+After entering a shipping address, the system displays the available shipping options and their costs for each shipment in the inspection.
 Only the shipping options whose zones include the _shipping_ address are presented.

 The customer must choose a shipping method for each shipment before proceeding to the next stage.
-At the confirmation step, the shipping cost will be shown and included in the order's total.
+At the confirmation step, the shipping cost will be shown and included in the inspection's total.

 ***
 You can enable collection of extra _shipping instructions_ by setting the option `Gesmew::Config.shipping_instructions` to `true`.
 This is set to `false` by default.
 See [Shipping Instructions](#shipping-instructions) below.
 ***

-### What the Order's Administrator Sees
+### What the Inspection's Administrator Sees

-`Shipment` objects are created during checkout for an order.
-Initially each records just the shipping method and the order it applies to.
+`Shipment` objects are created during checkout for an inspection.
+Initially each records just the shipping method and the inspection it applies to.
 The administrator can update the record with the actual shipping cost and a tracking code, and may also (once only) confirm the dispatch.
 This confirmation causes a shipping date to be set as the time of confirmation.

 ## Advanced Shipping Methods